-Many people are unclear about the constitution of the 560 acres (226.6 ha) that comprise the Nettlebed & District Commons.
-This article by Nigel Wooding (former Chairman of the Commons Conservators) is about the commons that are such an important feature in our area, concentrating on common land in general and what rights we, as members of the public, have on this land together with what we may or may not do.
+Nigel Wooding (former Chairman of the Commons Conservators) provides a simple guide to the commons that are such an important feature in our area, concentrating on common land in general and what rights we, as members of the public, have on this land together with our responsibilities to it.

 What is Common Land and What Rights Exist?

 There are commons all over England and Wales varying considerably in size and type, including moorland and forest, grassland and heath and, in some areas, water.
 These areas provide an important place for flora and fauna and many commons are constantly under threat from development.
 Common land is generally privately owned, over which some people exercise limited rights in common with the owner - these rights are thought to pre-date the time when land was privately owned, when inhabitants made a simple living for themselves.
 During Anglo-Saxon and Norman times, the land was divided up into large manorial estates and large areas became cultivated, however, those areas of poor quality soil were left uncultivated and local inhabitants in some parts of the country retained the right to use this wasteland for certain purposes ‘IN COMMON’ with the owner.

 These originally concentrated upon some or all of the following rights:

 i. to graze cattle, horses, sheep and goats – with limited numbers to each commoner and a penalty for exceeding that limit

 ii. to allow pigs to forage for nuts or other food (pannage)

 v. to collect wood for fuelling and fencing, and bracken for animal bedding (estovers)